kyr13nko/learn-lingo-app/README.md

 ## Description

-The Learn Lingo app is designed for users to find a teacher to improve their knowledge of foreign languages.
+The Learn Lingo app is created for users to find a teacher to improve their knowledge of foreign languages.
 Here you can use filtering to find a teacher according to your requirements, add him to your favorites, and also order a trial lesson.

 [Repository on GitHub](https://github.com/kyr13nko/learn-lingo-app) | [Live page on Vercel](https://learn-lingo-app.vercel.app/) | [Design on Figma](https://www.figma.com/file/dewf5jVviSTuWMMyU3d8Mc/Learn-Lingo)